AeshEmi1/searxng-secure/_sources/admin/searx.favicons.rst.txt

   folder ``/var/cache/searxng``.

-  In a standard installation (compare :ref:`create searxng user`), the folder must be created and the user under which the SearXNG process is running must be given write permission to this folder.
+  In a standard installation (compare :ref:`create searxng user`), the folder must be created and the user under which the SearXNG-SE process is running must be given write permission to this folder.

   .. code:: bash